 "I remember reading that, but I still don't understand it, what with the loyalty requirement."

 "The Dracs are a funny bunch.
-I doubt more than a handful of them know all of the intricacies of their honor-code for all stations in life.
+I doubt more than a handful of them know all of the intricacies of their honor-code.
 But for a warrior to show that kind of loyalty to his lord, even if it isn't their lord, it makes a certain amount of sense."

 "Ahh," Victor rasped in understanding.

 Command Briefing Room